UzmaSayyeda/Pill-Identifier/README.md

 ## Introduction

 The primary goal of this project is to utilize machine learning to analyze and identify pill images based off image files submitted by a user to our web application.
 To achieve this objective, we have developed a web application that integrates an optimized machine learning model.
-This application is designed for use by "put info here".
-The primary intention behind this application is to "Put info here"
+This application is designed for use by people in the pharmaceutical profession as well as anyone who has to take medications regularly to help identify medications.

+## Why?

+- Medication Identification:
+  - Patient Safety: Pill recognition models can help patients verify and ensure they are taking the correct medication prescribed to them, reducing the risk of medication errors.
+  - Healthcare Professionals: Healthcare providers can use pill recognition for medication administration, particularly in busy hospital settings where multiple medications may be administered.

+- Preventing Medication Errors:
+  - Pill recognition can help prevent medication errors in healthcare settings, where different medications may have similar appearances.
+This is crucial for patient safety and adherence to treatment plans.

+- Telehealth and Remote Patient Monitoring:
+  - In telehealth scenarios, where patients are remotely monitored, pill recognition can assist healthcare professionals in tracking medication adherence and ensuring patients are following prescribed treatment plans.

+- Educational Tools:
+  - Pill recognition models can be integrated into educational tools for healthcare professionals, pharmacists, and patients to enhance their understanding of medications and improve medication management practices.

 ## Our team:
 * TJ Davis